joel-porquet/jpass/README.md

-# JPass password manager
+# jpass password manager

 ## What it jpass?

-**Jpass** is a flexible and configurable password manager and generator.
+**jpass** is a flexible and configurable password manager and generator.

 From a configuration file describing services (i.e. usually websites for which you have to authenticate), **jpass** is able to generate deterministic